 Dry beans, a subgroup of pulses and legumes, are climate-smart: they simultaneously adapt to varying climates and use less water compared to many other protein sources, require less fertilizers, and they increase biodiversity, all of which play a part in reducing greenhouse gas emissions.

 Environmental Stewardship: A commitment to continuous improvement

-- Dry beans are climate-smart: they have broad genetic diversity from which climate-resilient varieties can be selected.
+- Dry beans have broad genetic diversity from which climate-resilient varieties can be selected.

 - Beans are also highly water efficient and require less water compared to many other protein sources.